devo-ps/pipelines/README.rst

 Configuration
 -------------

-``Pipelines`` runs solely on files.
+**Pipelines** runs solely on files.
 No database is currently required.
-All the pipelines, the logs of each run and various temporary files are stored in the `workspace`.
+All the pipelines, the logs of each run and various temporary files are stored in the ``workspace``.

-The workspace is a folder that needs to be specified when running ``pipelines``
+The workspace is a folder that needs to be specified when running ``pipelines``.

 .. code-block:: bash